restropiajr/HYPE/README.md

 <div align="center">

-**An interactive e-commerce website that allows users to explore, purchase, and checkout a collection of streetwear products.**
+**An interactive e-commerce website that allow users to explore and checkout a collection of streetwear products.**

 </div>